Review

 West Elm’s Quality of Materials:

 • All of West Elm’s upholstery fabric options have at least a 40,000 double rub count, which is the baseline to be considered commercial grade.
 Many fabrics have a 50,000 double rub count.
 Several options have a 100,000 double rub count, which is excellent.
 Any fabric you select should be high quality, though I’d suggest aiming for 100,000 double rubs if you have kids or pets.
+Certain fabrics may not withstand the scratching of cats, and performance velvet is a durable and pet-friendly option.

 • Their leather options run the full gamut in terms of quality.
 They have faux leather all the way up through full-grain leather.
 The majority of their offerings are top-grain leather, which is great for this price tier.
 They also have a huge range of leather options, which is a nice surprise for this type of company.